MarsX-dev/seobot-nextjs-blog/README.md

-# [SeoBot](https://seobotai.com/?utm_source=github) Blog API for Next.js Website
+# [SEObot](https://seobotai.com/?utm_source=github) Blog API for Next.js Website

 ## Overview

-Elevate your Next.js website by integrating SeoBot's Blog API.
+Elevate your Next.js website by integrating SEObot's Blog API.
 This setup allows you to fetch and render real-time, SEO-optimized blog content directly into your website.

 ## Demo

-Visit the [DevHunt Blog](https://devhunt.org/blog?utm_source=github) to check out an example of SeoBot Blog API integration.
+Visit the [DevHunt Blog](https://devhunt.org/blog?utm_source=github) to check out an example of SEObot Blog API integration.

 ## Prerequisites

 - Node.js installed on your machine
-- SeoBot API Key (you can find it in your website settings on [app.seobotai.com](https://app.seobotai.com/?utm_source=github))
+- SEObot API Key (you can find it in your website settings on [app.seobotai.com](https://app.seobotai.com/?utm_source=github))

 ## Environment Setup

-First, set up your SeoBot API Key environment variable.
+First, set up your SEObot API Key environment variable.
 Create a `.env.local` file for local development:

 ```bash
 SEOBOT_API_KEY=<your_seobot_key>